-The Blackpool Local Plan 2001-2016 has the site identified as Urban Greenspace (Policy NE8) as it abuts other open space to the south which extends to Fleetwood Road in the west and All Saints Road in the south.
+The Blackpool Local Plan 2001-2016 has the site identified as urban greenspace (Policy NE8) as it abuts other open space to the south which extends to Fleetwood Road in the west and All Saints Road in the south.
 The designation reflected the fact that during the plan period there was no requirement to develop the land because the town's needs could be satisfied through the development of other sites.

-The application has followed on from pre-application advice regarding residential development on the site.
+The application has followed on from a pre-application enquiry regarding residential development on the site which was on the basis of a layout plan showing 93 properties.
 Notwithstanding the designation under Policy NE8, the site has planning permission for offices and a start was made on that development effectively keeping the planning permission alive.
-As a result of the existence of the planning permission, but recognising that the development may not now proceed, the site has been included in the Council's Strategic Housing Land Availability Assessment (SHLAA) since 2011 on the basis that it would contribute to the Council's five year housing land supply.
+As a result of the existence of the planning permission but recognising that the development may not now proceed the site has been included in the Council's Strategic Housing Land Availability Assessment (SHLAA) since 2011 on the basis that it would contribute to the Council's five year housing land supply.